 Giáp remained commander in chief of the People's Army of Vietnam throughout the Second Indochina War.
 During the conflict he oversaw the expansion of the PAVN from a small self-defense force into a large conventional army, equipped by its communist allies with considerable amounts of relatively sophisticated weaponry, although this did not in general match the weaponry of the Americans.
 Giap has often been blamed for the massive casualties incurred by NLF and PAVN troops during the Tet Offensive of 1968, and certainly he bore a significant responsibility.
 Although this attempt to spark a general uprising against the southern government failed militarily, it turned into a significant political victory by convincing the American politicians and public that their commitment to South Vietnam could no longer be open-ended.

-Republic of Vietnam, the Democratic Republic of Vietnam, and the NLF began in Paris in January 1969.
+Peace talks between representatives from the United States, the Republic of Vietnam, the Democratic Republic of Vietnam, and the NLF began in Paris in January 1969.
 President Richard M. Nixon, like President Lyndon B. Johnson before him, was convinced that a U.S. withdrawal was necessary, but five years would pass before the last American troops left South Vietnam.

 In October 1972, the negotiators came close to agreeing to a formula to end the conflict.
 The plan was that the last U.S. troops would withdraw from Vietnam in exchange for a cease-fire and the return of American prisoners held by Hànội.
 It was also agreed that the governments in North and South Vietnam would remain in power until new elections could be arranged to unite the whole country.
 Although the Nguyen Hue Offensive during the spring of 1972 was another costly failure, PAVN was able to gain a foothold in territorial South Vietnam from which to launch future offensives.

 Although U.S. troops would leave the country, PAVN troops could remain in their positions in the south.
-In an effort to put pressure on both North and South Vietnam during the negotiations, President Nixon ordered a new series of air raids on Hà Nội and
+In an effort to put pressure on both North and South Vietnam during the negotiations, President Nixon ordered a new series of air raids on Hà Nội and Hải Phòng.
+The DRV accepted the terms of the agreement and, on 27 January 1973, Nixon agreed to sign the Paris Peace Accords that had been proposed in October.

 After U.S. Departure from Vietnam

 The last U.S. combat troops left in March 1973.
 It was an uneasy peace.
 Owing to the forthcoming unification elections, both sides began to grab territory that would have either benefited themselves or deny areas to the enemy.
-By 1974, serious fighting had broken out between PAVN occupation forces in South Vietnam and the
+By 1974, serious fighting had broken out between PAVN occupation forces in South Vietnam and the Army of the Republic of Vietnam (ARVN).
+The ARVN held its own successfully during this stage of the fighting.

-Nguyễn Văn Thiệu appealed to Nixon for continued financial aid.
+South Vietnamese President Nguyễn Văn Thiệu appealed to Nixon for continued financial aid.
 Nixon was sympathetic but the U.S. Congress was not, and the move was blocked.
 At its peak, U.S. aid to South Vietnam had reached $30 billion a year.
 By 1974 it had fallen to $1 billion.
 Starved of funds, Thiệu's government had difficulty even paying the wages of its army, and desertions became a problem.
 On the other side, the PAVN received billions of dollars in new equipment from the Soviet Union.

-Van Tien Dung, who had replaced Giap at commander in chief of the NVA and PAVN armies in early 1974.
+The spring of 1975 saw the launching of a series of limited PAVN offensives under the command of General Van Tien Dung, who had replaced Giap at commander in chief of the NVA and PAVN armies in early 1974.
 The success of these drives (launched on a limited scale to test whether the U.S. would once again come to the aid of the Thieu regime) prompted Hanoi to attempt to seize all of South Vietnam before the onset of the monsoon season.
 The Ho Chi Minh Campaign was a massive conventional operation that utilized armor and heavy artillery.
 After important areas such as Da Nang and Hue were lost in March, panic swept through the ARVN and its high command.
 President Thieu attempted to abandon the northern half of the nation while pulling his troops back to defensive positions in the south.
 It did not work.

-Saigon on 30 April 1975.
+PAVN forces captured the capital of Saigon on 30 April 1975.
 Soon afterward the Socialist Republic of Vietnam was established.
 In the new government Giáp maintained his position as Defense Minister and was made Deputy Prime Minister in July 1976.
 He was removed from this post at the Defense Ministry in 1980 and was also removed from his position in the Politburo in 1982 and has since retired.

-Stanley Karnow described him as ranking with "Wellington, Grant, Lee, Rommel, and MacArthur in the pantheon of great military leaders," though according to General Westmoreland—his American counterpart—when commenting on Giap's costly tactics, "such a disregard for human life [i.e. Giap's own men] may make a formidable adversary, but it does not make a military genius."
+General Giáp has also written extensively on military theory and strategy.
+His works include Big Victory, Great Task; People's Army, People's War; "Ðiện Biên Phủ; and We Will Win.
+The historian Stanley Karnow described him as ranking with "Wellington, Grant, Lee, Rommel, and MacArthur in the pantheon of great military leaders," though according to General Westmoreland—his American counterpart—when commenting on Giap's costly tactics, "such a disregard for human life [i.e. Giap's own men] may make a formidable adversary, but it does not make a military genius."

-Robert McNamara met Giáp to ask what happened on 4 August, 1964 in the Gulf of Tonkin.
+In 1995, former U.S. Secretary of Defense Robert McNamara met Giáp to ask what happened on 4 August, 1964 in the Gulf of Tonkin.
 "Absolutely nothing," Giáp replied.
 The incident, that served President Johnson as a pretext to step up U.S. involvement in the Second Indochina War, perhaps was fabricated.[3]

 Notes